cloudera-labs/hive-sre/u3e.md

 - Kudu Serde / Table Upgrades.
 See: https://kudu.apache.org/docs/hive_metastore.html
 - Legacy Decimal (Hive 0.12) issues.
 Refer to description of these in the `u3` report.

+### Shortcut the Partition Missing Directories Process

+The output of the `u3 -hdp2|-cdh` process creates an output file called `loc_scan_missing_dirs.md` that contains a list of all the existing partitions that have no matching directory on the filesystem.
+In the report, there are several options available to correct these inconsistencies.
+You can create empty directories that match the partition definitions, or remove the partitions via HiveSQL.

+Or these two options, dropping the partitions in Hive is preferred.
+But a large number of these inconsistencies can take a lot of time to run via HiveSQL.
+An alternative is available that builds a list of the partition ids and then build out the `MYSQL` scripts to drop them from the metastore directly.
+This process is much faster than running the HiveSQL scripts.

+Run the `u3` process as normal to generate the `loc_scan_missing_dirs.md` file.
+Installed in the path is a script called `mysql_missing_parts.sh`, which should be on the path (in same directory as the `hive-sre` script.

+**Recommend starting small with a test hive database first.**

+**BACKUP THE METASTORE DB BEFORE RUNNING THIS PROCESS**

+1. `cd <report_output_directory>` (where the `loc_scan_missing_dirs.md` file is).
+2. run: `mysql_missing_parts.sh loc_scan_missing_dirs.md`.
+In the output directory this generates an `mysql` script file called `mysql_missing_parts.sql`.
+3. run the `mysql_missing_parts.sql` script through your favorite **MYSQL** cli application against that metastore RDBMS.
+4. rerun the `u3` process to confirm the partition discrepancies are gone.